 Currently, the development of new technologies generates new needs, which lead to other technologies, thus creating an innovative cycle.
-Therefore, companies, teams and employees are immersed in a fast, evolutionary process that, demands rapid and adequate responses.
+Therefore, companies, teams and employees are immersed in a fast, evolutionary process that demands rapid and adequate responses.
 In this context, the development team needs to be prepared for requirements changes during the project.
-Seeing the rate on which the requirements advances, it is a concern to keep them up to date.
+Based on the rate that requirements advance, it is a concern to keep them up to date.
 This scenario calls for an agile approach of requirements gathering – a set of practices used in the survey of requirements in a holistic way, emphasized in the expected behavior of the software and focused on the business value of the application.

 Agile teams focus on faster delivery of feature, instead of spending months detailing system requirements.
-The customer no longer has to wait months to see the system and find out if what was correctly done.
-After each cycle (3 weeks on average), the client receives an executable version and that he/she can test in its own environment.
-Frequent feature delivery allows the customer to make more assertive decisions about the final product.
+The customer no longer has to wait months to have the system available and verify if it was correctly done.
+After each cycle (3 weeks on average), the client receives an executable version that can be tested in its own environment.
+Frequent feature delivery allows customer to make more assertive decisions about the final product.

 The agile approach makes the requirement elicitation much more flexible, timely, interactive, adaptable and just-in-time.
-Just-in-time is perhaps the word that best fits in that context, that is, delivering the requirements according to the needs of the client and in the established time.
+Just-in-time is perhaps the word that best fits in that context; that is, delivering the requirements according to the customer’s needs and in the established timeframe.

 Another very interesting and widely adopted approach in agile teams is the participation of the customer in iterations (sprints).
-This enabled the detection of possible requirements failures during the development process and then adapt them in real time, which in turn avoids wasting time in the development process.
+This enables the detection of possible requirements failures during the development process and to adapt them in real time, which in turn avoids wasting time in the development process.

-Nowadays huge, over detailed specification tend to be much more simpler in an agile context, documentations are direct and summarized.
+Nowadays, huge, over-detailed specifications tend to be much more simpler in an agile context, where documentations are direct and summarized.

 However, flows, diagrams and figures are still very welcome!
-It is often that we need the development staff to deploy the software with an expected level of quality.
-Just a diagram and a good conversation between Requirements and Developer and that’s it!
-With a minimum documentation (a diagram and a good conversation between the requirements analyst and the development team) it is often possible to deliver what the customer wish.
+It is often that the development staff needs to deploy software with an expected level of quality.
+Just a diagram and a good conversation between Requirements Analyst and Developer and that’s it!
+With minimum documentation, it is usually possible to deliver what the customer wishes.

 When the Requirements Analyst finds himself under pressure between time and quality, the greater focus tends to stay on time.
 So, the most common is the person in charge of the requirements to go over the documentation without much dialogue.
 He or she guarantees that everything is in the document which follows a template or a checklist.
-However, this does not help speed up the requirements process.
-On the contrary, when most of the time requirements are spent on documentation and review and not on planning, elicitation and analysis, the longer and more painful the requirements process are.
+However, this does not help to speed-up the requirements process.
+On the contrary, when most of the time for requirements gathering process is spent on documentation and review and not on planning, elicitation and analysis, the longer and more painful this process is.